Chapter 1 of 24

 4. That all right angles equal one another.

-5. That, if a straight line falling on two straight lines makes the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which are the angles less than the two right angles.
+5. That, if a straight line falling on two straight lines makes the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which are the angles less than two right angles.

-The first three postulates describe constructions.
-Today we would probably reinterpret them as statements about the existence of certain objects (namely lines, segments, and circles).
-The fourth provides a way to compare angles.
-As for the fifth, it needs to be said that Euclid’s fifth postulate does not look like the other four.
-It is considerably longer and more complicated than the others.
-For that reason, generations of geometers after Euclid hoped that the fifth might actually be provable-that it could be taken as a theorem rather than a postulate.
+Euclid's fifth postulate does not look like the other four.
+It is considerably longer and more complicated.
+For that reason, generations of geometers hoped it might be provable from the first four — that it could be taken as a theorem rather than a postulate.

-In a plane, given a line and a point not on it, at most one line parallel to the given line can be drawn through the point”
+The best-known equivalent is Playfair's Axiom: "In a plane, given a line and a point not on it, at most one line parallel to the given line can be drawn through the point."

 • There exists a pair of similar non-congruent triangles.

-• There exists a pair of straight lines everywhere, equidistant from one another.
+• There exists a pair of straight lines everywhere equidistant from one another.

-• For any three noncollinear points, there exists a circle passing through them.
+• For any three non-collinear points, there exists a circle passing through them.

 • Two straight lines that intersect one another cannot be parallel to a third line.